 Growth: The Willing Hero usually functions to provide a learning experience or growth in a narrative/artistic piece.
 Heroes work toward goals and overcome obstacles to achieve wisdom, experience or knowledge.
 If this wisdom, experience or knowledge doesn't add to the overall value of the Hero, then the Hero and his actions still do provide or reveal something to do with wisdom, experience or knowledge for members of the audience.
 Basically, knowledge gained may not actually get incorporated within the Hero to make a more rounded (less shallow) Hero but the Hero's growth will show the audience something and, hopefully, add to audence wisdom, experience and knowledge.

-Archetypes in Brief
+Archetypes in Brief - what are they?

 The Un-Willing Hero